 "This isn't about standards, this is about making things easier for you!
-Why not have someone come in and—and—" Wilson flapped his hand, imperiling the plate perched on his knee.
+Why not have someone come in and—and—" Wilson flapped his hand, to imperil the plate perched on his knee.
 "You know, clean and do the wash and maybe cook—"

-"Forget it," House snapped, his anxiety rising.
-He didn't want some stranger watching him all the time, judging him, weighing him in some arcane balance and finding him wanting.
-Not to mention moving his stuff around.
+"Forget it," House snapped, as his anxiety rose.
+He didn't want some stranger who would watch him all the time, judge him, weigh him in some arcane balance and finding him lacking.
 "Stop trying to fix things!"

-The rest of the evening was spent with Wilson bouncing back and forth between the living room and the kitchen.
-He'd started the washer too, House could hear its asthmatic chugging over the crowd noise of the wrestling match he was watching.
+For the rest of the evening Wilson bounced back and forth between the living room and the kitchen.
+He'd started the washer too, House could hear its asthmatic chugging over the crowd noise of the wrestling match he watched.